criteo/JVips/README.md

 ## `vips` function bindings

-The following steps explain how to bind a function from libvips.
+The following steps explain how to bind a function from `libvips`.

 Let's add `hasAlpha()` method: